“There’s no point in a $50 million funeral or a $25 million divorce.”

 - Do a quick analysis of your current financial standing

-Jot down your current assets – your house, your car, pension, investments, cash on call, etc. Deduct the loan amounts outstanding on each so you’re left with a sense of exposure across real estate, cash, funds, equities and a picture of your total wealth.
+Jot down your current assets – your house, your car, pension, investments, cash on call, etc. Deduct the loan amounts outstanding on each so you’re left with a sense of exposure across real estate, cash, funds, equities and a picture of your total wealth, learn more about smart investment options, check the the american hartford gold review.
 Ask yourself whether your asset allocation makes sense as an entire portfolio, or if you’re possibly too exposed to one asset class.

 - Build a mindset appropriate to your investment horizon